kaga/kaga.github.io/_posts/2021-03-02-Test-Driven-Development-Part-3.markdown

 ### Creating Modular Design

-One way and a common way to achieve this goal is breaking a solution down into many modules.
+One way and a common way to achieve this goal of simple design is breaking a solution down into many modules.

 One can use **Single-Responsibility Principle** to guide their decisions.
 With clear separation of between modules, this Top-down approach can work well in different situations, from creating an online shopping platform down to a single mobile application.